 What is Static Electricity?

-All molecules include negatively charged electrons around the outside and an equal number of positively charged protons at the center.
+All molecules include negatively charged electrons around the outside and an equal number of positively charged protons at their center.
 When objects come into contact with each other and then separate, one material may pull electrons from the other causing an imbalance and a net electrical charge.
 Some materials hold onto electrons tightly while others give them up freely.
 When you walk across a nylon or wool carpet, the leather or rubber soles of your shoes collect electrons and pass them along to your skin.
 The negative charge builds with each step and can reach 20,000 to 250,000 volts or more.

 Static Control Carpet

-As every IICRC Carpet Cleaning Technician (CCT) class teaches, the third generation of nylon made changes to reduce that effect by making the fiber more conductive.
-Carbon fibers mixed into the tufts was one common means to accomplish this.
-That helped reduce the annoyance for people, but as computers and electronics advanced, it was clear that these devices were more sensitive than people are.
+As every IICRC Carpet Cleaning Technician (CCT) class teaches, the third generation of nylon was constructed with changes to reduce this electrical effect by making the fiber more conductive.
+Carbon fibers mixed into the tufts were one common means to accomplish this.
+That helped reduce the annoyance felt by people, but as computers and electronics advanced, it was clear that these devices were more sensitive than people are.

-As the demand for anti-static carpet grew, carpet manufacturers brought out 3.5KV commercial carpets.
-3.5 KV (3500 volts) was the threshold for human detection.
-Lower voltages of static might still be discharged, but people would not feel it.
+As the demand for anti-static carpets grew, carpet manufacturers brought out 3.5kV commercial carpets.
+3.5 kV (3500 volts) became the threshold for human detection.
+Lower voltages of static might still be discharged at this voltage, but people would not feel it.
 This was accomplished by adding more and larger diameter fibers of carbon or other conductive materials to the face yarns.
 These could either be fibers plied into the tuft or blended into the synthetic fibers themselves.

-Other ESD Flooring
+Other Electrostatic Discharge (ESD) Flooring

-The fact that you might get a shock after walking across a nylon carpet but not if you walked across olefin fibers, demonstrates the point the some materials or combinations of materials are more likely to collect or release electrons and build up a charge.
+The fact that you might get a shock after walking across a nylon carpet but not if you walked across olefin fibers, demonstrates the point that some materials or combinations of materials are more likely to collect or release electrons and build up a charge.
 A key goal of some ESD flooring is to avoid generating a charge in the first place rather than create a charge and then dissipate it.
 The materials in the flooring must be selected so they can interact with a variety of materials in footwear without generating much charge.
 This approach is called eliminating walking body voltage.

 Maintenance & Cleaning